ryanzhou7/fastapp_course/ch_fastapi_template.md

 - `-n fastapp`: Project name
 - `--quiet`: don't ask me questions for extra options
-- `--api-type rest`: this is for a restful api
+- `--api-type rest`: this is for a restful api (as opposed to graphql)
 - `--db none`: don't add a database
 - `--orm none`: don't add an ORM like sqlalchemy
 - `--ci none`: don't add continuous integration like github actions